-Decisions regarding which fund(s) benefit from the sale of general government owned assets, net of closing and sales preparation costs, will be determined on an asset by asset basis by the County Executive and the County Council.
+Decisions regarding which fund(s) benefit from the sale of general government owned assets, net of closing and sales preparation costs, will be determined on an asset by asset basis by the County Executive and the County Council based on (current practice):

-4. Workspace Design Policies

-16.0 Revised: County employees will be provided safe, secure, and healthy work spaces.

-The specific application of space design to achieve these objectives is the prerogative of County management.
+- The long-term obligations related to the original funding for the building; for example grant obligations or bond covenants - The nature of the original funding (general obligation bonds, Executive and/or Council discretion) - Any residual debt service requirements - Budget priorities - 4.
+Workspace Design Policies - 16.0 County employees will be provided safe, secure, and healthy work spaces.
+The specific application of space design to achieve these objectives is the prerogative of county management.

 Safe, secure, and healthy work spaces enhance worker productivity and reduce downtime.
 Workplace safety will be a topic area discussed in facility and business plans.
-This policy is aligned with the King County Strategic Plan "Quality Workforce Best Run Government" Goal and the related Strategy QW 3.b to enable employee health and safety.
+This policy is aligned with the King County Strategic Plan "Best Run Government" Goal.
 The new county Space Standards will promote county work environments that provide ergonomically sound and inviting workplaces that will foster collaboration, minimize physical and visual obstructions, have good acoustics, natural lighting and ventilation, encourage mobility, and meet the requirements of the Green Building Ordinance.

-17.0 Revised: The FMD will proactively work with clients to identify and implement work space efficiency and utilization improvements in County buildings.
-FMD will be responsible for developing, issuing, and enforcing countywide Space Standards.
+17.0 FMD will be responsible for developing, issuing, and enforcing countywide Space Standards.